But what if the boom is just a bubble?

 Deborah Rogers began her financial career in London working in investment banking.
 Upon her return to the U.S., she worked as a financial consultant for several major Wall Street firms, including Merrill Lynch and Smith Barney.
 Ms. Rogers was appointed as a primary member to the U.S. Extractive Industries Transparency Initiative (USEITI), an advisory committee within the Department of Interior, in 2013 for a three year term.
 She also served on the Advisory Council for the Federal Reserve Bank of Dallas from 2008-2011.
 She was appointed in 2011 by the Texas Commission on Environmental Quality (TCEQ) to a task force reviewing placement of air monitors in the Barnett Shale region in light of air quality concerns brought about by the natural gas operations in North Texas.

-Ms. Rogers is a Member of the Board of Earthworks/OGAP (Oil and Gas Accountability Project).
-She is also the founder of Energy Policy Forum, a consultancy and educational forum dedicated to policy and financial issues regarding shale gas and renewable energy.
-She lectures on shale gas economics throughout the U.S. and abroad and has appeared on MSNBC and NPR.
-She has also been featured in articles discussing the financial anomalies of shale gas in the New York Times (June 2011), Rolling Stone (March 2012) and the Village Voice (September 2012).
+Ms. Rogers was a Member of the Board of Earthworks/OGAP (Oil and Gas Accountability Project) and the founder of Energy Policy Forum, a consultancy and educational forum dedicated to policy and financial issues regarding shale gas and renewable energy.
+She has appeared on MSNBC and NPR and been featured in articles discussing the financial anomalies of shale gas in the New York Times (June 2011), Rolling Stone (March 2012) and the Village Voice (September 2012).